awesto/django-shop/docs/templatetags.rst

 =======

 Renders information about all active products in the shop.
-This is useful if you need to display your products on pages other than just product_list.html.
+This is useful if you need to display your products on pages other than just ``product_list.html``.

 Usage
 -----

 If no argument is given, the tag will just render all active products.
 The tag allows an optional argument ``objects``.
-It should be a queryset of Product objects.
+It should be a queryset of :class:`~shop.models.Product` objects.
 If given, the tag will render the given products only instead of all active products.

 ::